 What are some of the benefits of solar panels?

-5. Solar panels cut your energy bills, and will pay for themselves through savings and export payments in an average of 8 years*.
+Solar panels help you to cut your carbon footprint, and will pay for themselves through savings in your bills in an average of 10 years.

 Yes.
 While output is higher on bright, sunny days – solar panels generate electricity from daylight rather than direct sunshine, so they can still produce power on cloudy days.